Showroom closed Monday 26th Jan (Australia Day)

 Does Council Approval or Class 1a Compliance Matter?

-• Dwellings approved as Class 1a buildings
+• Homes approved as Class 1a buildings under the NCC

-• Sites with clear planning approvals
+• Sites with clear planning or land-use permissions

 Can Tiny Homes Be Financed for Investment or Airbnb Use?